How to set current machine position manually?

 Lacking any other options to reliably jog it, you might use MDI commands to send it to the touchoff point.
 If it is in incremental mode 'jogging' might be less complicated compared to absolute mode depending how quick you are with math.

-Surely switching the jog increments to a smaller value would suffice, and be easier than MDI commands.
+Surely switching the jog increments from 'continous' to a specific value would suffice, and be easier than MDI commands.
 It should then only move the specified distance each time you press a key, if it continues anyway, I would suspect a problem with the keyboard auto-repeat on your system.

 Please Log in or Create an account to join the conversation.